TsekNet/website/_posts/2020-08-03-startblogging.md

 ## Why

+Last Modified: {{ page.last_modified_at | date: '%Y-%M-%d' }}

 Once completed, your new website will have the following benefits:
 {:.faded}

 1. Full history of your changes to any part of the site.
-1. Writing blog posts is just adding a markdown file.
+2. Writing blog posts is just adding a markdown file.
-1. Free, automatic SSL
+3. Free, automatic SSL
-1. Custom domain support
+4. Custom domain support
-1. Quick Deployments, including CI/CD
+5. Quick Deployments, including CI/CD
-1. ...and much more!
+6. ...and much more!

 ## Requirements